 A: Putting in composite fillings is a technical and sensitive process.
 Once your tooth surface is prepared, the composite material is applied in layers.
 After each layer is placed, a special light is used to harden the material.
 When it is all laid in, the composite material is shaped to fit the individual tooth.
 The composite is then polished to help it resist stains and wear.

-If you have any dentistry questions or to schedule your consultation with Dr. Konig, call our Houston office today at (713) 425-1302.
-The Konig Center for Cosmetic & Comprehensive Dentistry serves clients in Houston, Katy, Galveston, Sugar Land, Baytown and surrounding areas of Texas.
+If you have any dentistry questions or would like to schedule your consultation with Dr. Konig, call our Houston office today at (713) 668-2289.
+The Konig Center for Cosmetic & Comprehensive Dentistry serves patients in communities including Sugar Land, Katy, The Woodlands and other nearby areas.